d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 As the input nears 0,
 the derivative of the tanh function approaches a maximum of 1.
-And as we saw with the sigmoid function, as the input moves away from 0 in either direction, the derivative of the tanh function approaches 0.
+And as we saw with the sigmoid function, as input moves away from 0 in either direction, the derivative of the tanh function approaches 0.

 ```{.python .input}